Effects of Hurricane Sandy in New England: New Hampshire

 Similar to the rest of New England, Sandy produced widespread gusty winds across New Hampshire, with most areas reporting winds of 40 to 70 mph.
 The highest gust measured in state and the country was 140 mph on Mount Washington.
 These winds caused widespread damage to trees and power lines, leaving approximately 200,000 residents without power.

 Across New Hampshire, one person was killed and damage amounted to $1.8 million.

 Vermont

 Across Vermont, most areas experienced wind gusts in excess of 35 mph, with a peak measurement of 72 mph on Mount Mansfield.
 Scattered tree and power line damage took place as a result of the winds, leaving approximately 35,000 residents without power.
 Downed trees resulted in the temporary closure of Route 9 near Brattleboro.
 Additionally, trees were reported down on Interstate 91.
 In addition to gusty winds, the storm produced generally light rains across the state, with valleys reporting less than 1 in and slightly higher amounts in elevated locations.
 Rainfall in Vermont peaked at 2.07 in in Woodford.
 Due to dry conditions prior to the storm, no flooding took place.
+Warm air wrapped around the system led to Burlington recording a record high of 70 F on October 30.
 Damage across the state was limited, amounting to $220,000.

 Maine

 Damage across Maine amounted to $284,500.
+Over 150,000 customers lost power in Maine due to the storm, and a 50 ft barge sunk.